codfed/ai-from-scratch/README.md

-# Let's get started
+# ✨ Let's start building ✨

-These notebooks are here to guide anyone through the beginning of their AI journey.
+The notebooks in this repo are single-purpose and approachable.
+If you haven't used Python Notebooks before, start with im-new-here.

 ## 0-im-new-here